 However, gambling sites located in Australia will provide all information that the ATO, or any part of the government, requests.

 Any deposits and withdrawals of over $10,000 to/from an Australian gambling site or an Australian bank account will be reported to the government’s Australian Transaction Reports and Analysis Centre

 The David Walsh case

-The ATO had a high profile case with David Walsh, a multi-millionaire gambler and art collector in Hobart, who was running a gambling business.
+The ATO had a high-profile case with David Walsh, a multi-millionaire gambler and art collector in Hobart, who was running a gambling business.
 Walsh did employ staff, keep records, bet systematically and have other related business.
-Here is a story and interview with the man on the ABC’s 7:30 report.

 “Ultimately each case will depend on its own facts”

 so see your own taxation accountant, or taxation lawyer or contact the ATO to be sure for your particular case.